Discharge of Firearm in Public

 Attorneys for “Discharging a Firearm in Public” in Tampa, FL

-Call us today to discuss your case in the Tampa Bay area including Hillsborough County, Pinellas County, Pasco County, Hernando County, or Polk County, FL
+Contact us today to discuss your case in the Tampa Bay area including Hillsborough County, Pinellas County, Pasco County, Hernando County, or Polk County, FL.

-It is a defense to the charge of discharging a firearm in public if the person who fired the gun was acting in self-defense by lawfully defending life or property.
+For example, Florida law provides an important defense for the crime of discharging a firearm in public when the person who fired the gun was acting in self-defense by lawfully defending life or property.

 The misdemeanor offense of discharging a gun in public is not necessarily a lesser included offense of aggravated battery.